forzyz/landing-project/README.md

 # landing-project
-Use pre-processor SCSS, HTML, CSS and some JS.
+The project is written in pure HTML, CSS preprocessor and a little JS.